The route

 Hotel (example): Hotel Viterbo Inn

-After a leisurely breakfast, we leave Viterbo in a southerly direction.
-There are two possible ‘Via Francigena’ routes from here, but we choose the one that takes you to the beautiful crater lake of Vico.
-The first part of this route takes you along Viterbo's impressive city walls (which you can exit either through Porta San Pietro or Porta Romana - to prove you're heading in the right direction!)
-Once you've left the outskirts of Viterbo behind, you'll hike through the pleasant landscape of the Cimini Mountains, mostly through beautiful forests.
+After a relaxing breakfast, you leave Viterbo heading south.
+There are two possible “Via Francigena” routes from here, but we have chosen the route that takes you to the beautiful crater lake Lake Vico.
+The first part of the route leads you along the impressive city walls of Viterbo (you can leave the city either through Porta San Pietro or Porta Romana – proof that you are heading in the right direction!).
+Once you leave the outskirts behind, you walk through the pleasant landscape of the Cimini Mountains, mostly along beautiful forest trails.

-After about three hours of hiking from Viterbo, you'll reach the ridge of Vico Crater, which is now a nature reserve.
-You'll then have several opportunities to walk down into the crater to the shores of the lake before settling into your lovely agriturismo located in the crater.
-Tonight you'll enjoy a delicious dinner based on local specialities.
+After around three hours of walking from Viterbo, you reach the rim of the crater surrounding Lake Vico, which is now a nature reserve.
+From here, you have several options for descending into the crater to the lakeshore before settling into your lovely agriturismo located inside the crater.

 Hotel (example): Valle di Vico